SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Do not show compatibility warnings for Visio drawings**: When you select this setting, no compatibility warnings will appear when you open a Visio file, for instance when you open a VDX file in a recent version of MS Visio.

 - **Do not confirm program executions from scripts**: Available from DataMiner 10.3.3/10.4.0 onwards.
-When you select this setting, no confirmation boxes will appear when a program execution is launched from an interactive Automation script.
+When you select this setting, no confirmation boxes will appear when a program execution is launched from an interactive Automation script. <!-- RN 35418 -->

 - **Mouse word highlighting in Alarm Console**: This setting determines which key should be pressed in order to highlight words by moving the mouse over them, with the purpose of adding them to a filter.